Cambridge High School

 No student who meets the criteria outlined in the District placement guidelines should be prevented from taking a course, but this is only one criteria used to determine appropriate placement.
 District placement guidelines can be found at the link below.

 Fulton County Schools Placement Guidelines

 In determining placement for students who fall short of the criteria, overall aptitude demonstrated by evidence from past performance and teacher feedback should be considered, always bearing in mind what is in the best interests of the student.

 After considering teacher recommendations and the guidance charts, parents may sign a waiver for placement in an accelerated, honors, or Advanced Placement course if a student does not meet the District placement guidelines.
-The waiver form can be found at the link below.

 Additional resources regarding the course selection process, including the 2018 – 2019 Cambridge High School Curriculum Guide can be found below.

 On January 29 students currently at CHS in grades 9, 10, and 11, and students currently at Hopewell Middle School and Northwestern Middle School who will be attending CHS next year will receive a course verification form.
 The form lists the core subject courses that their teachers have recommended.
 A student may change his/her teacher recommendation by following directions on the verification form.
 Also on the verification form, students will write in their elective requests and indicate which courses, if any, they would like to take online.

 On February 7, CHS students will return the first verification form to their second period teachers.
 Current Hopewell and Northwestern Middle School students will return their forms to their respective schools.
 This is the first of three verification forms students will receive that will give them the opportunity to make changes to their course requests.